rikykywy/birthdays/README.md

 If you want to only access the database, because you are already registered, you can run the ```main.py``` only.
 Instead, if you are registering for the first time you have to use the ```dbmanager.py``` in which you can find some useful instructions.

 ## Add a new user:
-To add a new user into the database, these are the arguments you need to insert in ```dbmanager.py``` file:
+To add a new user into the database, these are some arguments you need to insert in ```dbmanager.py``` file:
 * -h, --help: tells you the possible arguments you can insert
 * -a: username
 * -p: password